 Let’s first examine what weight lifting entails.

-There’s one internationally know form of weight lifting which relates to Olympic Weight Lifting—the super strong men and women you see competing in the international Olympic Games.
-There is actually some debate in the Powerlifting world as to whether or not the sport should be considered for the Olympic Games as it’s neighbour sport Weight Lifting already does.
+There’s one internationally known form of weight lifting, which relates to Olympic Weight Lifting—the super strong men and women you see competing in the international Olympic Games.
+There is actually some debate in the Powerlifting world as to whether or not the sport should be considered for the Olympic Games as its neighbor sport, Weight Lifting, already does.

-The reason I bring this up is because (if you don’t already know) I’m a Powerlifter, meaning I compete (occasionally) in the sport of Powerlifting, which entails another form of lifting weight (“weight lifting”) in the Squat, Bench Press, and Deadlift movements respectively.
+I’m a Powerlifter, meaning I compete (occasionally) in the sport of Powerlifting, which entails another form of lifting weight (“weight lifting”) in the Squat, Bench Press, and Deadlift movements, respectively.

-A Powerlifter can compete at his/her weight class and age division, and qualify (depending on the competition) to compete in large federations such as the International Powerlifting Federation (IPF), USA Powerlifting (USAPL), Canadian Powerlifting Federation (CPF) to name a few.
-I would argue that these large federations are akin to the Olympic Games in many ways from regulatory requirements, drug testing, and more, but let’s surmise that the following forms of lifting weight are to be considered for this article:
+A Powerlifter can compete at his/her weight class and age division, and qualify (depending on the competition) to compete in large federations.
+I would argue that these large federations are akin to the Olympic Games in many ways, from regulatory requirements, drug testing, and more.
+Here are the top forms of weight lifting that we will touch on in this article: